 100%

 It depends on your location and what type of panels you're installing.
-With the winter months in Alabama being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.
+With the winter months in Alabama being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.

-Yes.
-Helena uses an even mixture of solar energy and conventional power sources.
+Absolutely.
+Helena uses a balanced mixture of solar energy and conventional power sources.
 While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

 Absolutely.
 Solar panels don't depend on the grid to work and will continue to generate power even if the grid is having problems.
 Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.